rayanmartynt/rayanmartynt/README.md

 ## 🔭 What I'm Currently Working On

 - **Project A:**  Creating a Grade Hub – A Python GUI for Sierra Leone schools where lecturers upload weighted grades and students view results (SDG 4).
-- **Project B:**  Creating a Student Attendance System Automation - A C++ and Arduino based project where students can use RFID card to register attendance (SDG 4).
+- **Project B:**  Creating a Automated Student Attendance System - A C++ and Arduino based project where students can use RFID card to register attendance (SDG 4).

 ## 🌱 Currently Learning